thehambeard/BetterVendors2/README.md

 * Fix visual issue of trash items not updating their color in vendor screens
 * Add sell trash button that is only enabled in certain areas as an option from using auto sell
 * Add support for DLC autosell locations
-* Support upgrading to new version for goblin vendor fix

 ## Notes:
 * Uninstalling during a save will probably break it.